 is an optional parameter to specify where the image manifest has to be written.
 This manifest is used by Tekton to export the image digest to other tasks.

-Deploy this image
+Deploy this image Link to heading

 In the deployment task (deploy-using-kubectl